meer-habib-dev/interview-task/README.md

 - **Endpoints**:
   - `/store-times` - Regular store hours by day
   - `/store-overrides` - Special dates with custom hours

-## 🔒 Assumptions & Limitations

-### Assumptions
-- Users have stable internet connection for API calls
-- Firebase project is properly configured for authentication
-- Store operates in NYC timezone as primary reference
-- Users want notifications for store opening times

-### Limitations
 - **Web Platform**:
   - Push notifications not supported in browsers
   - Location services have limited functionality